-Swimming in a lake or in the ocean is exciting and beautiful!
+Swimming in a lake or the ocean is exciting and beautiful!
 There’s plenty of space, but swimming in the open water is more difficult and dangerous than swimming in a pool.
 There are more hazards such as boats, recreational equipment and aquatic wildlife.
 You could also be a danger to the area’s biodiversity and the body of water itself could be dangerous.
 Swim in open water only once you are a competent swimmer, but be cautious and not over-confident.

 Swimming in open water can be safe and fun as long as you educate yourself beforehand.
 Don’t let open water swimming anxiety stop you from hopping into an ocean or lake!

 Keep in mind that open water swimming safety can vary depending on the body of water.
 There are some general rules to follow.
-However, there are different things to keep mind based on where you are.
-For example, there differences between swimming in lakes and oceans.
+However, there are different things to keep in mind based on where you are.
+For example, there are differences between swimming in lakes and oceans.

 General Open Water Swimming Safety Tips:

 Regardless of whether you are swimming in an ocean or lake, there are some things to remember.
 These tips can be followed no matter where you are swimming!

 - Always swim with a buddy: Bring a family member or friend with you to go swimming.
 This is especially important with young children.
 That way someone can help you or go get help in the event of an emergency.

 - Get to know your surroundings: Make sure the area you are swimming in is safe.
 Water temperature and depth are big factors in this.
 Know the locations of emergency response options and follow the beach’s rules.